 Western Australia and Northern Territory energy rights

-And there's usually a requirement for retailers to allow people experiencing financial hardship to defer their payment.
-If you're having trouble, contact your retailer as soon as possible to let them know and ask what help is available.
+If you're having trouble, contact your retailer as soon as possible to let them know your situation and ask what help is available.

 New South Wales

-Water providers in Victoria must offer customers flexible payment plans affordable in their circumstances (provided they haven't failed to keep up with two plans in the past 12 months) under the Customer Service Code for Urban Water Businesses.
+Water providers must offer customers flexible and affordable payment options (provided they haven't failed to keep up with two payment plans in the past 12 months) under the Urban and rural water business customer service codes.

-Water retailers in Western Australia must offer a payment plan to any customer who identifies themselves to be experiencing payment difficulties, as set out in the Water Services Code of Conduct (Customer Service Standards) 2013.
+Water retailers in Western Australia must offer a payment plan to any customer experiencing payment difficulties, as set out in the Water Services Code of Conduct (Customer Service Standards) 2018.

-As the only provider of utility services in the Northern Territory, customer rights are laid out in the Power and Water Corporation's customer contract and through its financial hardship policy.
+As the main provider of water services in the Northern Territory, customer rights are laid out in the Power and Water Corporation's customer contract.

 02 6207 1740